RWilbanks-Git/basic-calculator/README.md

 # basic-calculator
-A basic calculator with the ability to add, subtract, multiply, divide, square, and take the square root of number(s) provided by the user.
-GUI should be self-explanatory.
+A basic calculator (with GUI) that can add, subtract, multiply, divide, square, and take the square root of number(s) provided by the user.